zgreen/postcss-elm-modules/README.md

 }
 ```

-This plugin will then create an Elm module based on `example.css`, containing a record of the selectors:
+This plugin will then create an Elm module based on `example.css`, containing a record of the selectors and their locally-scoped versions:

 ### `Styles.elm`